June 14, 2025 (1y ago) — last updated June 9, 2026 (4d ago)

 3. Purpose Driven Life Assessment (Rick Warren)

-Based on The Purpose Driven Life, this faith-based assessment frames purpose around five spiritual aims: worship, fellowship, discipleship, ministry, and evangelism.
+Based on The Purpose Driven Life, this faith-centered assessment frames purpose around five spiritual aims: worship, fellowship, discipleship, ministry, and evangelism.
 It’s designed for people seeking purpose through a Christian worldview.

 Purpose Driven Life Assessment by Rick Warren